-Covid tests for students
+Covid tests for students and staff

 This testing is only for people who do not have symptoms of Covid.
 If you are displaying symptoms or think you might have Covid-19, please contact our Covid Helpdesk or seek a test via NHS Test and Protect.

 Please read the following information carefully before booking your tests.

 How do I get an asymptomatic home testing kit?

 Students and staff can order testing kits for home delivery on the UK Government website.
 Orders contain one pack with seven LFP tests, and are delivered within one to two days.
 Further information can be found on the Scottish Government website.

 The booking system is available via the MySaint portal for students and staff.

 If you require advice or support in using this service, please contact the Covid Rapid Response Team.
 If you have Covid-19 symptoms, you must not book any asymptomatic tests.
 Please contact the Covid Helpdesk if you are experiencing symptoms.